Commonwealth Universe, Age 1, Volume 8: The Talon...The Adventure Begins 3d cover 2024 final

 Edrian nodded, took a deep breath, then stepped out from under the comforting grip.
 The Nightskimmers were friends–if not of the colonists, then at least of his family.
 He wished he had paid better attention when his father told stories of the last great battle to hold onto the world their multi-great-grandfather had settled.
 Specifically, the codes he had worked out to communicate with the Nightskimmers, the chirps and whistles and clicks that let him speak with the sentient, night-flying creatures.

-His lips–his whole mouth–felt dry and stiff as he tried to purse them and find the right pitch to whistle the sequence that would tell the Nightskimmers he was a friend.
+His lips–his whole mouth–felt dry and stiff as he tried to find the right pitch to whistle the sequence that would tell the Nightskimmers he was a friend.
 His father’s stories maintained that sounds and pitches and frequencies meant as much as the patterns.
 What human ears could hear and human vocal chords could produce was only a fraction of the range of Nightskimmer communication.

 “They’re crippling themselves to speak with us and listen to us,” Erion had said, his voice and face an odd mixture of humor, irony, and wistfulness.